anton-k/mig/docs/src/06-json-api-example.md

 We have learned all we need to know about `mig` to be able to build something cool with it.
 Let's build a weather forecast application.
-The app has registered users which can request authroization tokens.
+The app has registered users which can request authorization tokens.
 With that token users can request for weather in specific city and on specific time and also they can update the weather data.
 For simplicity we omit user registration and defining roles for the user.